-If a Two-Way Audio (using the optional voice board) is being used, it enables hands free audio communication between your customer's premises and the central station.
+If a Two-Way Audio Module is being used, this item enables hands free audio communication between your customer's premises and the central station.
 After the transmission of the alarm to the central station, the operator can talk and listen to people and sounds at the premises.